jnathan02222/atlas-2/README.md

 work at [Secoda](https://www.secoda.co/)), though currently the primary integration is Wikipedia (I've been reading a lot on Wikipedia).

+Why [spotifyatlas.com](spotifyatlas.com)?
+It's a bit of a misnomer, I'm reusing a domain from a previous project.

 ## Backend

 A [Django Ninja](https://django-ninja.dev/) API that let's you search